-The NHS Health Check programme is delivered through all GP Surgeries in Bath and North East Somerset and the following pharmacies in Bath:
+The NHS Health Check programme is delivered through all GP Surgeries in Bath and North East Somerset.

 Everyone aged 40 – 74, who has not been diagnosed with heart disease, diabetes or kidney disease, will be invited for a NHS Health Check once every five years.

 The free Check is to assess a person’s risk of developing heart disease, type 2 diabetes, kidney disease and stroke.
 It takes about 20 – 30 minutes and includes simple tests to check cholesterol, blood pressure and BMI.
 You will receive the results of these tests at the Check and be told what they mean for you.
 Some people may have to have an additional blood test depending on their results.

 You will be given personalised advice on how to lower your risk and maintain a healthy lifestyle.
 Treatment or medication may be prescribed to help you maintain your health.